metamaden/edirect_docker/README.md

 ## Build the image locally

 Build a Docker image using `docker build <location>`.
 This will run an appropriately named file called `Dockerfile` that should be available and readable from the specified
  `<location>`.
-In this repo, two `Dockerfile`s have been provided: one using the Biocontainers environment as its base; and one tusing just the minimal dependencies for Entrez Utilities.
+In this repo, two `Dockerfile`s have been provided: one using the Biocontainers environment as its base; and one using just the minimal dependencies for Entrez Utilities.
 The former has added convenience if you're running other Biocontainers images, but the latter is smaller and quicker to install.

 Build the Biocontainers-compatible Docker image from the cloned Dockerfile, setting the `--tag` argument to some informative name:
 ```sh